What is accounts payable and why is it important?

-Accounts payable refers to the debts an organization owes vendors and suppliers that have provided goods or services not yet paid for.
-These charges are listed on the company’s balance sheet as current liabilities, which must be paid off within a certain time frame so the business avoids default.
+Accounts payable refers to the short-term debts an organization owes to vendors and suppliers for goods or services it has received but not yet paid for.
+These charges are listed on the company’s balance sheet as current liabilities, and they must be paid off within a certain time frame.

-The accounts payable process is a critical part of running a business to help ensure products arrive when needed, vital services are uninterrupted, payments are made on time and relationships are maintained with important distributors.
+The accounts payable process is a critical part of running a business, helping ensure timely payments, uninterrupted services and strong vendor relationships.
 Read on to learn more about the accounts payable process and its impact on your business.

 What you’ll learn: